What’s up with building codes?

 How are building energy codes updated?

-Like a lot of policies in the U.S., codes and their update schedules vary from state to state.
-While the federal government requires states to consider updates to their state energy code based on new model codes, they are not required to adopt new codes following consideration.
-Some states, like North Dakota, do not have a mandatory energy code.
-Some states allow local governments to adopt “stretch codes” that set higher standards in the city or county than the state-wide energy code.
+Codes and their update processes vary from state to state.
+While the federal government requires states to consider updates to their state energy code based on new model codes (consider, but not necessarily adopt).
+Some states, like North Dakota, do not have a mandatory state-wide energy code.
+Some states allow local governments to adopt “stretch codes” that set higher standards in the city or county than in the rest of the state.

-Minnesota has a uniform statewide energy code, which cannot be amended by local governments.
+Minnesota has a uniform statewide building code, which cannot be amended by local governments.
 In other words, no stretch codes here.
-Currently, Minnesota statute requires the Department of Labor and Industry to update the State Building Code at least every six years.

 In 2020, DLI considered and declined to adopt the residential provisions of the 2018 IECC.
-Our residential energy code is currently an amended version of the 2012 code, which means that a lot of energy savings have been left on the table since then, but also that a lot of emissions reductions are possible if we update.
-In 2022, a new process is underway to consider adopting the 2021 IECC residential provisions, which would dramatically increase the efficiency and resilience of all new residential buildings in Minnesota.
+Our residential energy code is currently a weakened version of the 2012 code, which means that a lot of energy savings have been left on the table since then, but also that a lot of emissions reductions are possible if we update.
+Currently, DLI is preparing to adopt the 2024 IECC as the basis of our residential energy code, which would dramatically increase the efficiency and resilience of all new residential buildings in Minnesota.

 Modernizing our building code will also bring us in line with other states who are leading on climate and energy issues.
 The U.S. Department of Energy’s Building Energy Codes Program tracks state level energy code adoption and is a great place to learn more about residential and commercial energy codes across the country.